vdbrink/vdbrink.github.io/smarthomeserver/home_automations_how_to_start.md

 I can swap the hard disk and restore the latest snapshot data backup and I'm up and running again in no-time!

 ### 3. Note improvements
-You don't always have the time to improve your automations direct.
+You don't always have the time to improve your automations directly.
 When I have an automation which doesn't work perfectly as expected, I note it down somewhere.
 But when I have time to improve my automations, I take this list and start with the items on it.
 When I have improved it, I mark it as resolved, test it for a few days, and when it works as expected, I remove it from the list.